 Match Your Cost of Goods Sold (COGS)

 This section is easy.
 Simply match your COGS accounts to your revenue streams identified above.
 The benefit of matching the two is that you’ll be able to determine your margin by line of business.
-And, since you’ve modeled your budget after your COA, you can compare your budgeted margin to your actual margin to determine the variance.
+And, since you’ve modeled your budget after your chart of accounts, you can compare your budgeted margin to your actual margin to determine the variance.

 It’s likely that you will have multiple COGS accounts per revenue driver – i.e. raw materials and labor for each product line.
 For smaller lines, you may want to group all items together for simplicity.